-Living standards are quite high in Belgium.
+Cost of living is quite high in Belgium.
 Some average example prices can be found here http://www.numbeo.com/cost-of-living/country_result.jsp?country=Belgium

 All prices you see in Belgium already include VAT and service.
 Since Belgium taxes are quite high, cost of living is highly impacted.

 If you are travelling to Belgium, it is good to bring at least a few Euros with you to use until you can get to a cash machine.
 Traveller’s Cheques used to be popular, however many places don’t accept them anymore.
 Take your credit and/or debit card with you for purchases and cash.